 How long does it take to propagate in water?

 Roots can start showing in a few days, depending on the type of plant.
 Within a month you should have roots and be able to pot it up.
-Roots that are 7cm-10cm (3 or more inches).
+Some plants may take a little longer up to 2 months.

 What plants can be propagated in water?